MariaAyvazyan/e-commerce_project/README.md

 # first_project
+Analizing the company's sales and conducting RFM segmentation.
 ## Project description.

 You work as a data analyst in an e-commerce company.
 Company's Product Manager asked you to analyze the purchases made on company's website and answer the following questions: